egesarac/egesarac.github.io/_pages/about.md

 <span style="color:gray">Mar '23.</span> I will be attending ETAPS 2023 to present our work at FoSSaCS.
 Come say hi!

-<span style="color:gray">Dec '22.</span> Our paper *Quantitative Safey and Liveness* is accepted for publication at FoSSaCS 2023.
+<span style="color:gray">Dec '22.</span> Our paper *Quantitative Safety and Liveness* is accepted for publication at FoSSaCS 2023.

 <span style="color:gray">Jul '22.</span> I am looking for an internship opportunity for Summer 2023.
 If you’d like to get in touch, please don't hesitate to email me!